Book your vaccination appointment

 Second doses of the vaccine are scheduled between 4 and 12 weeks from the date you receive your first dose.

-You do not need to book an appointment for your second dose of the COVID-19 vaccine.
 You'll receive an email or SMS with confirming the date and time of your second appointment.

 More information about dose intervals

 Second dose of vaccine English Easy Read (PDF)